chef/chef-web-docs/chef_master/source/resource_openssl_x509_request.rst

 ``path``
    **Ruby Type:** String | **Default Value:** ``'name'``

-   The path to write the file to, if it differs from the resource name.
+   An optional property for specifying the path to write the file to if it differs from the resource block's name.

 ``state``
    **Ruby Type:** String